ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Stakeholders/Funders/_index.md

 5. Corporate sponsors can provide cash, [expertise](/docs/contribution-guidelines/contribution-types/advisory/) and free product licenses to support both our core open-source infrastructure and individual modelling projects.

-6. Individual givers can provide support by [donating to Orygen](https://www.orygen.org.au/Support-Us/Contact-us) (please remember to specify www.ready4-dev.com as the reference for the project you would like to support!).